 The Bay Area Carpool Program facilitates regional carpool ridematching on the free ridematch platform Merge, allowing employees to join a carpool as a rider or driver and form an ongoing carpool partnership with the same person.
+No payment from the rider to the driver is required when carpools are formed in Merge.
 Merge coordinates carpools between occupants with similar origin and destination points.
-To ensure program success, employers need to commit to regular and ongoing promotion of Merge to employees who will need to create their own Merge account.
+To ensure program success, employers need to commit to regular and ongoing promotion of Merge to employees who will need to create their own Merge accounts.
 Employers have an option to use Merge to create an employer network on Merge allowing the employer to track participating employees' carpool trips and administer employer-funded trip rewards.
-Employees need to create their Merge account using their work email to participate in the employer network and generate data on the employer dashboard.
+Merge account using their work email to participate in the employer network and generate data on the employer dashboard.
 Employees can customize their account settings to match with other co-workers in addition to, or instead of, the general public.
-We recommend employers incentivize employees to engage them in the account set-up process and ongoing trip logging.
+We recommend employers incentivize employees to setups accounts and continuously log their trips.
 This program approach is cost-effective for the employer and employee.
+Merge offers all users carpool rewards via points earned per logged carpool trip.
+Each trip earns 10 points, and 250 points earns a \$25 e-gift card.
+Eligible users earn one reward per month.

-Interested in creating an employer network on Merge?
+Interested in creating a free employer network on Merge?
 Email your request to support@merge.511.org.